 ii.
 We should consider the circumstances that preceded the temptation of Jesus:

 b.
-If You are the Son of God: The question asked by Satan is more literally “since You are the Son of God,” instead of “if You are the Son of God.”
-Satan was not questioning Jesus’ deity, he challenged Him to prove it or demonstrate it through miraculous works.
+If You are the Son of God: The question asked by Satan is more literally "since You are the Son of God," instead of "if You are the Son of God."
+Satan did not question Jesus' deity; he challenged Him to prove it or demonstrate it through miraculous works.

 c.
 Command that these stones become bread: This was a temptation to use God's gifts for selfish purposes.
 Satan suggested that Jesus use His miraculous powers to provide food for Himself.